-Support for Network Operations.
+5.2 Support for Network Operations

 Support for network access can be provided while ensuring one-way isolation semantics in the following cases:

-- access to services that only provide query (and no update) functionality, e.g., access to domain name service and informational web sites, can be permitted by configuring the kernel enforcement engine so that it permits access to certain network ports on certain hosts. - communication with processes running within other SEEs can be supported by redirecting network accesses appropriately.
-This function is also provided by the kernel enforcement engine. - accesses to any service can be allowed, if the access is made through an intelligent proxy that can provide isolation semantics.
+- -Access to services that only provide query (and no update) functionality, for example, access to domain name service and informational Web sites, can be permitted by configuring the enforcement engine so that it permits access to certain network ports on certain hosts. - --Communication with processes running within other SEEs can be supported by redirecting network accesses appropriately.
+This function is also provided by the enforcement engine.